mosip/documentation/docs/end-user-guide.md

 **Downloading VC via eSignet**

+Below sections are going to detail as how Inji mobile wallet as an OIDC client to OpenID4VCI method of downloading a VC and illustrated implementations.

+**Download MOSIP credentials**:

+This method of MOSIP VC download illustrates the **OpenID4VCI** method of download using UIN / VID issued to the resident.
+In this, eSignet plays the authentication and authorisation end point to connect to the credential provider (in this case, it is MOSIP).
+To understand more about Onboarding Mimoto (Inji BFF) as an OIDC client to support credential issuance from any issuer who support OpenID4VCI protocol refer [here](https://docs.mosip.io/inji/inji-mobile-wallet/customization-overview/credential_providers).

+**Download Sunbird credentials**

+This method of VC download illustrates the **OpenID4VCI** method of download using KBA (Knowledge Based Authentication).
+In this, eSignet plays the authentication, authorisation and credential issuance end point to connect to the credential provider (in this case, it is Sunbird).
+To understand more about Onboarding Mimoto (Inji BFF) as an OIDC client to support credential issuance from any issuer who support OpenID4VCI protocol refer [here](https://docs.mosip.io/inji/inji-mobile-wallet/customization-overview/credential_providers).

 * On the home page, there will be a plus "+" symbol that displays the list of issuers available to download VCs from.
 * Select the issuer that states **Download via eSignet**.
 Once clicked, the browser will open and take you to the eSignet page.
-* There will be an option to **Login with OTP**, which should be selected.
-* A text box should be filled with your VID and the captcha should be completed in order to enable the **Get OTP** button.
+* In The authorization page (eSignet page), user has to enter the details related to that credentials which they are aware of.
+In this sample implementation, Its Policy Number, Policy Name, and Date of Birth.
-* Upon activation, the system will redirect to the One-Time Password (OTP) validation page.
-After successfully inputting the correct OTP, the user will be taken back to the application, landing on the loading screen.
-Following the completion of the download process, the user will be returned to the home page.
+* Upon Authorization, the user will be taken back to the application, landing on the loading screen.
+Following the completion of the download process, the user will be returned to the home page, where the Downloaded Credential will be available.

 <figure><img src=".gitbook/assets/download using eSignet1.png" alt=""><figcaption></figcaption></figure>